Lisin: Lagash

-Later evidence of the worship of Lisin is less common, and it is presumed that she lost her initial importance at some point in the Old Babylonian period or earlier.
+Nippur

+Lisin is attested in an offering list from Nippur from the end of the Isin-Larsa period and in theophoric names such as Lisin-ummi and Lisin-bani.
+She is also present in the Nippur god list, in which she occurs between Uttu and Alammuš.
+In a different god list, referred to as "shorter An = Anum" and most likely composed in the Kassite period, Lisin is described as the divine "mayor" (EN URU.MU, bēl āli-ia5) of Nippur.
+Ryan D. Winters assumes that this attestation reflects the portrayals of Lisin as an attendant or deified weapon of Ninurta.

+Other cities

+It has been suggested that in early periods Lisin was worshiped in Sirara.

 In Larsa, a certain Ṣālilum dedicated a diorite bowl for the life of Rim-Sîn I to Lisin and Ninsikila, according to Douglas Frayne with former to be interpreted as a god and the latter as a goddess.
 However, according to Gabriella Spada it is also possible that Lisin is female in this text.
-She also appears in a legal text from the reign of the same king which might be an example of a so-called "temple loan," as it presents her as the creditor who borrowed a certain amount of silver to two people.
-In Nippur Lisin is attested in an offering list from the end of the Isin-Larsa period and in theophoric names such as Lisin-ummi and Lisin-bani.
-She is also present in the Nippur god list, in which she occurs between Uttu and Alammuš.
-Texts focused on Lisin have also been found during the excavations in Meturan, and according to Antoine Cavigneaux and Farouk Al-Rawi might indicate the existence of a local cult of this goddess there in the Old Babylonian period.
-She is attested in theophoric names from this site, Lisina-akkam and Lu-Lisina, the latter known from a seal with an inscription documenting the onwer's personal devotion to this goddess.
+She also appears in a legal text from the reign of the same king which might be an example of a so-called "temple loan", as it presents her as the creditor who borrowed a certain amount of silver to two people.

+Texts focused on Lisin have also been found during the excavations in Meturan, and according to Antoine Cavigneaux and Farouk Al-Rawi might indicate the existence of a local cult dedicated to her in this city in the Old Babylonian period.
+She is attested in theophoric names from this site, Lisina-akkam and Lu-Lisina, with the latter attested on a seal with an inscription documenting the owner's personal devotion to her.

+The copyist of one of the surviving examples of the god list Anšar = Anum, Itti-Marduk-balātu, mentioned Lisin in its colophon as one of the deities he was devoted to, alongside Sin and Nanaya.
+This text has been dated to the Neo-Babylonian period, and likely comes from Sippar.

 A possible late reference to Lisin occurs in a ritual text from Babylon which lists various deities worshiped alongside Nanaya in her temple Euršaba who accompanied her during a journey to Kish.
+The tablets reflect late Babylonian conventions, and might come from either the Hellenistic or Arsacid period.